James Gaskill

-James Gaskill (1800 – 17 August 1870) was an English cotton spinner, Bible Christian minister, and activist.
-He was an advocate for temperance and vegetarianism.
+James Gaskill (1800 – 17 August 1870) was an English cotton spinner, social reformer, and Bible Christian minister.
+He was associated with the temperance and vegetarianism movements.

 Biography

 Early life

-James Gaskill was born in 1800 in Newton, near Hyde, Cheshire, to Peter Gaskill (1777–1857) and Elizabeth Fletcher (1772–1839).
+Gaskill was born in 1800 in Newton, near Hyde, Cheshire, to Peter Gaskill (1777–1857) and Elizabeth Fletcher (1772–1839).
 His father was a founding member of the Bible Christian Church and initially worked as a farmer before moving to Manchester in 1821 to become a cotton spinner.
-Gaskill had three sisters: Margaret (b.
-1806), Hannah (b.
-1809), and Sarah (1811–1832).
+Gaskill had three sisters: Margaret, Hannah, and Sarah (1811–1832).

-At the age of 10, Gaskill and Alfred Hardy were appointed Assistant Masters at the Grammar School and Academy of Science, established by the Bible Christian Church in Salford under Rev. William Cowherd.
-The church, known for its vegetarian principles, later influenced the foundation of the Vegetarian Society.
+At the age of 10, Gaskill and Alfred Hardy were appointed assistant masters at the Grammar School and Academy of Science, established by the Bible Christian Church in Salford under Rev. William Cowherd.
+The church, known for its vegetarian principles, later contributed to the formation of the Vegetarian Society.

 Career

 Gaskill worked as a cotton spinner in Horwich.
-In 1823, at the age of 23, Gaskill became the minister of the Hulme Bible Christian Church, succeeding James Scholefield, who had moved to another chapel in Ancoats.
-Under his leadership, the congregation raised funds to build a schoolroom, later known as Hulme Christ Church Institute.
-Gaskill was also actively involved in local governance, serving on the Chorlton-on-Medlock Board of Guardians and as a director of the Manchester Mechanics' Institute.
+In 1823, at the age of 23, Gaskill became minister of the Hulme Bible Christian Church, succeeding James Scholefield, who had moved to another chapel in Ancoats.
+Under Gaskill's leadership, the congregation raised funds to build a schoolroom, later known as Hulme Christ Church Institute.
+Gaskill was also involved in local governance, serving on the Chorlton-on-Medlock Board of Guardians and as a director of the Manchester Mechanics' Institute.

-Activism
+Social reform

-Gaskill was a passionate advocate for vegetarianism and attended the historic 1847 conference in Ramsgate, where the foundation of the Vegetarian Society was proposed.
+Gaskill advocated for vegetarianism and attended the 1847 conference in Ramsgate, where the formation of the Vegetarian Society was proposed.
 He served as a local secretary of the Society.
-Gaskill was later president of the Bolton Vegetarian Association.
+He later served as president of the Bolton Vegetarian Association.

-Gaskill was also deeply involved in the temperance movement, promoting total abstinence through organisations such as the United Kingdom Alliance and the Manchester and Salford Temperance Union.
+Gaskill was also involved in the temperance movement, promoting total abstinence through organisations including the United Kingdom Alliance and the Manchester and Salford Temperance Union.

 Personal life and death

 Gaskill never married.
 He was a close friend of Joseph Brotherton and a contemporary of Henry Hunt.
 Edwin Collier was Gaskill's nephew.

-Gaskill died at the age of 70 at his home in Hulme, on 17 August 1870.
+Gaskill died at his home in Hulme on 17 August 1870, aged 70.
 He was buried at Weaste Cemetery.
-Gaskill's memorial service was presided over by Rev. James Clark, who highlighted his lifelong dedication to education, philanthropy, and social reform.
-Gaskill bequeathed donations in his will to the Peace Society, the United Kingdom Alliance, the Manchester and Salford Temperance Union, the Hulme Free Library, the Vegetarian Society, and the Bible Christian Church.
+His memorial service was presided over by Rev. James Clark, who referred to his work in education, philanthropy, and social reform.
+Gaskill bequeathed donations in his will to the International Peace Society, the United Kingdom Alliance, the Manchester and Salford Temperance Union, the Hulme Free Library, the Vegetarian Society, and the Bible Christian Church.